i4Trust/building-blocks/README.md

 an environment of such a data service provider based on the following components:

 -   Orion Context Broker as NGSI API service provider
--   API Umbrella as API PEP Proxy (and probably PDP)
+-   Kong as API PEP Proxy (and probably PDP)
 -   Keyrock as Identity Provider and Authorization Registry
+- 	DSBA-PDP as PDP for VerifiableCredentials
+- 	VCBackend and VCWaltid as credentials issuer and verifier
 -   Activation Service to allow external parties to create policies in the Authorization Registry
 -   Portal demo application as an example for a simple portal application allowing external users to login using their Identity Provider and sending requests to the Orion Context Broker protected by API Umbrella